“I have an idea for a knitting business, but I don’t know how to get started.”

 - You’ll send me a weekly status report with any questions you have in email.

-Pay What You Can pricing.
+At Pay What You Can Pricing Program

 How is it that I can get more feedback that is useful in pointing a direction for Blended Threads from a few emails with you than I got from 5 months working with a “pro”?
 You should do more of this sort of work for fiber artists.
 You are quite good at it!